Village Services

 Bryan Lucas

-The Marblehead Police Department currently consists of three full-time officers.
-Shown in the photo from left to right: Patrolman/K-9 Officer Phillip Howell with his police K-9 Alex, Sgt.
-Joshua Young and Chief Gregory Fultz.
-Not pictured, officer Brad Lamarca.
-The Marblehead Police Department shall protect the lives and property of the citizens, enforce laws, prevent crime and educate the public.
-We shall perform these duties with honesty and fairness.
+The Marblehead Police Department currently consists of our Chief, three full-time officers and one part-time officer.
+The Marblehead Police Department protects the lives and property of the citizens, enforces laws, prevents crime and educates the public.
+We perform these duties with honesty and fairness.
 Through strong leadership and continuous training, we will strive to serve as role models for the community, applying professional standards and commitment to integrity, sensitivity and compassion to those we serve.

 Water Plant